latmarat/blog/_posts/2016-07-12-ebsd2abaqus.md

 ## Grid conversion

 The present framework of building a FE model approximates microstructures by hexahedral mesh, i.e. mesh consisting of cuboidal (C3D8) elements.
-The use of a hexahedral mesh inevitably leads to ladder-like grain/phase boundaries, however, this is assumed to be a sufficiently good approximation for most cases, especially when the EBSD map has a relatively high resolution.
+The use of a hexahedral mesh inevitably leads to ladder-like grain/phase boundaries, however, this is assumed to be a sufficiently good approximation for many cases, especially when the EBSD map has a relatively high resolution.

 Building a hexahedral mesh is *much* easier if the EBSD data is on a square grid.
 Since experimental EBSD maps are frequently recorded on hexagonal grids, it is necessary to convert these maps to square grids.
 In MTEX conversion can be done by using `fill` function: